FIDE Grand Prix 2008–2010: Draw rules

 A variation from normal chess rules was that the players were not allowed to talk to each other during the game and a draw by agreement was not allowed.
-A draw has to be claimed with the arbiter, who was assisted by an active grandmaster who had the title for at least ten years.
+A draw had to be claimed with the arbiter, who was assisted by an active grandmaster who had the title for at least ten years.
 The only draws allowed (except for stalemate) were: